Garage Sale Mystery: Background

 The series started as an adaptation of the novel Garage Sale Stalker by Suzi Weinert, although the screenplay for the first, and subsequent films, differs substantially from the novel and its sequels.
 The series were influenced by Agatha Christie, with several references to the famous mystery author.

 Broadcast

-The first film in the series premiered in the USA on the Hallmark Channel, with subsequent films premiering on the Hallmark Movies & Mysteries Channel.
+The first film in the series premiered in the USA on the Hallmark Channel, with subsequent films premiering on Hallmark Mystery.
+Starting in mid-2025, Hallmark began premiering its mystery movies on Hallmark Channel before moving them over to Hallmark Mystery.
+This protocol still is in place for the Garage Sale Mysteries series’ return on September 19, 2026, as it will debut on Hallmark Mystery on September 20, 2026.

 In Canada, the films air on Bravo.
 In the UK, they have been broadcast on Channel 5 and in South Africa on eMovies HD.

-Cancellation
+Cancellation and Renewal

 On March 14, 2019, Loughlin was terminated from Hallmark due to her involvement and indictment in the 2019 college admissions bribery scandal.
-It was not until April 2019 that Search & Seized was released, and until April 2020 that Three Little Murders was released.
+It was not until 2022 that Searched & Seized was released.

-The series concluded with the release of Three Little Murders.